 Opportunities exist for licensed practical nurses with current unencumbered licenses to enter the Associate Degree Nursing Program with advanced standing.
-Interested applicants should contact the assistant director of nursing.
+Interested applicants should contact the nursing director.

 - Applicants must have active certification as a licensed practical nurse.

 - Applicants must meet the general admission requirements of CWC and the nursing program.

 - Applicants are required to take the TEAS prior to March 1 for fall entry in the current admission cycle.
 A minimum adjusted individual total score of 58.7% must be achieved.
 The TEAS may be repeated once during the academic year to improve the score.
 Only passing scores achieved within two years of the application deadline in the current admission cycle are considered.